-Donors make a gift to FRRR, and depending on the amount or desired outcomes, it can be managed as a single one off grant, a multi-year grant to one organisation.
-(If you wish to make multiple grants to support a particular issue, we could also explore a Giving Sub-Fund.)
+Donors make a gift to FRRR, and depending on the amount or desired outcomes, it can be managed as a single one off grant or a multi-year grant to one organisation.
+(If you wish to make multiple grants to support a particular issue, please explore a Giving Sub-Fund Account.)

-The beneficiary could be a project that the donor has identified, or FRRR can leverage our network and knowledge of rural and regional communities to identify a group or community that would benefit from a grant.
-Grants must benefit rural, regional or remote Australians in one or more of FRRR’s broad charitable purposes: vibrant regional economies; health; social welfare; environment; education; arts culture and history.
+The beneficiary could be a project that the donor has identified or FRRR can leverage our network and knowledge to identify a group or community that would benefit from a grant.
+Grants must benefit remote, rural or regional Australians and have a broad charitable purpose.

 Tailored Grants allow donors to direct funds toward projects with which they closely identify.

-Our Tailored Grants program is very flexible in terms of timing.
-Grants are issued on an ad-hoc basis as required throughout the year, and typically have a fast turn-around of eight weeks from funds in to funds out.
+Grants are made on an ad-hoc basis as required throughout the year, and typically have a turn-around of eight weeks from funds in to funds out.
 Organisations make an application and are assessed according to FRRR’s standard assessment procedures.
 If the application is consistent with FRRR’s charitable objectives and meets our due diligence tests, the grant is recommended by the FRRR CEO and considered by the FRRR Board.